ThibautRousselet/NeighborhoodThreeJS/README.md

-Reproduction of my student building in the Netherlands and its neighborhood with three.js.
+Reproduction of my building and its neighborhood with three.js.

 Cross control origin must be allowed on your browser to run the program.